margaridav27/feup-sdle/exam summary.md

 ##### Lemmas/Theorems/Corollaries

-- **Lemma 1:** A read operation that is concurrent with no write operations returns the value written by the last preceding write operation in some serialization of all preceding write operations
+- **Lemma 1:** A read operation that is concurrent w/ no write operations returns the value written by the last preceding write operation in some serialization of all preceding write operations
 - **Theorem 1:** Let B a fail-prone system for a universe U. Then there exists a masking quorum system for B iff Q = {U \ b: b ∈ B} is a masking quorum system for B
 - **Corollary 1:** Let B a fail-prone system for a universe U. Then there exists a masking quorum system for B iff for all b<sub>1</sub>, b<sub>2</sub>, b<sub>3</sub>, b<sub>4</sub> ∈ B, U ⊄ b<sub>1</sub> ∪ b<sub>2</sub> ∪ b<sub>3</sub> ∪ b<sub>4</sub>.
 In particular, suppose that B = {b ⊄ U: |b| = f}.
 Then, what that means is that there exists a masking quorum for B iff n > 4f (which is the same as n >= 4f+1)